 However, real food, including raw food, is difficult to deal with in a lot of ways: time, effort, space, food safety, and more.
 A real food subscription service like My Ollie removes many of these barriers to feeding your dog better.

-Even though they are quite a few My Ollie dog food reviews already posted on quite few pet blogs, ours is designed to give you a quick look at the product, the ordering process, and the pros and cons of this choice.
+Even though they are more than plenty of My Ollie dog food reviews already posted on many pet blogs, ours is designed to give you a quick look at the product, the ordering process, and the pros and cons of this particular brand of choice (which happens to be our doggo’s preferred choice!).

 All of the recipes were created in consultation with a veterinarian skilled in nutrition, and are designed to meet all of your dog’s nutritional needs.